WebexCC-SA/partner-summit/_pages/Fundamental.md

 - Click on `+` sign and add the supervisor in the same way.

-- For consistency, verify that the Email addresses are same as in the table above and click Next.

 - Assign license for users **select Webex Calling (Professional) & Contact Center (Premium Agent)**.

 - On the next page, make sure that the Location is selected under Assign Numbers.
 The correct value should be already selected by default.